Atlanta police officer shoots a man dead at fast-food drive-thru, authorities say

 The GBI identified the slain man as Rayshard Brooks, 27, of Atlanta.

 The killing comes amid global protests and discussion of police use of force following the death of George Floyd last month in custody in Minneapolis.
+Atlanta has seen frequent protests, including some that turned violent.

+Six Atlanta Police Department officers were facing charges of using excessive force during one, Fulton County District Attorney Paul Howard announced June 2.
+Two of the officers were fired by Mayor Keisha Lance Bottoms.

-Officers responded to a call at 10:33 p.m. about a man sleeping in a parked vehicle in the drive-thru, causing other customers to drive around it, the GBI said in a statement.
+Friday, officers responded to a call at 10:33 p.m. about a man sleeping in a parked vehicle in the drive-thru, causing other customers to drive around it, the GBI said in a statement.

 Police gave Brooks a field sobriety test, which he failed, the GBI said.
 He resisted arrest and struggled with officers, the GBI said.